bitcoin-computer/bitcoin-computer-bitcore/README.md

 ## Security

-BitcoinSource is a fork of [bitcore-lib](https://github.com/bitpay/bitcore-lib/), which is used in production at Bitpay Inc. and many other [projects](http://bitcore.io#projects).
+Bitcoin Computer Bitcore is a fork of [bitcore-lib](https://github.com/bitpay/bitcore-lib/), which is used in production at Bitpay Inc. and many other [projects](http://bitcore.io#projects).
 If you find a security issue, please email [clemens@bitcointoken.com](mailto:clemens@bitcointoken.com).

 ## Contributing